 Who: This course is available to mental health professionals across Canada who would like to learn more about the role that nutrition plays in improving the mental wellbeing of their clients.

-Upon completion of the course you will be eligible to receive a certificate of completion from the Thunder Bay District Health Unit.
+What: This is a self-led online course that takes approximately 1.5 hours to complete.
+Participants will be eligible to receive a certificate of completion from the Thunder Bay District Health Unit.

 For Further Information